zjs81/Chain_Coin_Master_Node_Admin_Tool/README.md

 # Chaincoin HODL Admin Tool
-Chain coin masternode manager that helps you install your masternode, monitor your masternode and HODL.
+Chain coin masternode manager that helps you install your masternode, monitor your masternode, and most importantly, HODL.

-## Features of the admin tool
+## Features
-* Provides easy to run install process and monitoring for your masternode saving you time and learning required to set up.
-* Everything runs from the your client PC/MAC using SSH.
+* Everything runs from the your client PC/MAC using SSH, the standard port for managing your masternode server.
 No extra ports need to be open such as webserver port 80/993.
-Only masternode 11994 and SSH 22 are required to be open.
-More secure.
+This reduces the options available for hackers to attach, so it's more secure.
+* Provides easy to run commands to install, manage, monitor and maintain your masternode, saving you time and learning required to set up.
-* No extra software to install on the masternode.
-This makes the potential for attack much lower.
-More secure.
+* No extra software is required to be installed on the masternode.
+This makes the potential for attack much lower so it's more secure.
-* No personal information is stored in a database or locally on the filesystem.
-More secure.
+* No confidential information is stored on the masternode, making it more secure.

 ## Prequeuisties
-1. Set up a VPS server on Vultr, Linode, Digital Ocean, AWS, or any other reputable provider
+1. Spin up a VPS server on Vultr, Linode, Digital Ocean, AWS, or any other reputable provider - link to instructions elsewhere?
 * Make sure you get at least XXGB space and XXCPU - typically $5 per month
 * Also choose automatic daily backups.
 Typically $1 per month
 2. Once you have the IP address and the root password, test ssh into the machine

-`ssh root@<insert-your-ip-here>`
+ * `ssh root@<insert-your-ip-here>`

 3. Enter your password when promped.
 You should see a message after you successfully login Welcome to Ubuntu 14.04.5 LTS (GNU/Linux 3.13.0-123-generic x86_64)